Rules Of The Jehovah's Witnesses.

 Failure to provide this information to JW's and those who are interested is like asking people to sign a contract without allowing them to read the fine print.

 13. The rules are written in such a way that anyone can get disfellowshipped if they know to much and have the potential to influence other JW's.
 Watch this video.
-[A special 'anointed' JW and member of the 144,000 gets disfellowshipped when she accidentally notices a WT false teaching during a Bible study she was conducting.]
+[A special 'anointed' JW and member of the 144,000 gets disfellowshipped when she accidentally notices a Watchtower false teaching during a Bible study she was conducting.]